JiaweiHe98/4ChannelBTA16TRIACControl/README.md

   int timeOff[4];
   int timeOffPin[4] = {ch1, ch2, ch3, ch4};

   //Push settings into temporary arrays.
-If power level is 0, output -1 for skiping the pulse for (int i = 0; i < 4; i++) {
+If power level is 0, output -1 for skipping the pulse for (int i = 0; i < 4; i++) {
     if (power[i] == 0) {
       timeOn[i] = -1;